What does it take to enable train automation, improve train handling, and save fuel?

 With Trip Optimizer, trains should run on time, operate more smoothly, and use fuel more efficiently – resulting in fuel savings and corresponding emissions reduction.

-Beginning in 2018 I joined GE, and worked with a small team one UX factors researcher, one product manager, and three software engineers—to help create GE’s digital solution Trip Optimizer, working algonside GE Transportation teams in the United States and Brazil.
+In 2018, I joined GE and worked with a small team—including a UX researcher, a product manager, and three software engineers—to help develop Trip Optimizer, GE’s digital solution for train operations.
+I collaborated closely with GE Transportation teams in the United States and Brazil.

 Project Breakdown